 The biggest decision you will most likely face is what type of health insurance coverage is best for you.
 Also, you could be deciding whether you and your spouse should double-cover each other.
-You may also have the options to enroll in short term or long term disability, dental insurance, vision coverage, different types of flexible spending account, legal, and many other types of options.
+You may also have the options to enroll in short-term or long-term disability, dental insurance, vision coverage, different types of flexible spending accounts, legal, and many other types of options.
 To top it all off, most companies give you one week to enroll, and only get you the coverage information about a week before that!

 Well, here is a guide that will hopefully help you navigate through these difficult decisions.

 - HMO — Health Maintenance Organization (i.e. Kaiser Permanente)

 - Indemnity — (A health plan with no preferred network.)

 - Deductible — This is the amount that must be paid before the insurance company pays.
 Some plans waive the deductible for wellness visits, flu shots, etc.

 - Co-Insurance — After the deductible has been met, you enter into co-insurance.
 This is how the bill is split between you and the insurance company.
 A common split is 80/20, where you pay 20% of the bill, and the insurance company covers the remaining 80%.
 Many HMOs do not do co-insurance, you only pay your deductible.
 Co-insurance is very common with dental insurance.

 - Out-of-Pocket Maximum — This is the maximum you will pay out of pocket each year.
 Make sure you find out whether deductibles and copays count toward your out-of-pocket maximum.
 Some plans offer this, but many do not.

 - Network — A group of providers, hospitals, etc. that you must use to get the best rate.